Mr-Destructive/turso-go/README.md

 ### Authentication

 The client must be created with a valid API token.
-Get an API token from the Turso dashboard.
+Get an API token from the [Turso CLI](https://docs.turso.tech/reference/turso-cli).

 - The token will be automatically included in all requests to the API.